 In order to give that a boost, and to add a bullet point to the box, it’s possible that the Note 8 will get a 4K screen.
 In fact, that's now been rumored, with a source adding that the Note 8 will connect to a new Gear VR, suggesting virtual reality will be a big focus for Samsung with the Note 8.

 TechRadar’s take: Don’t count on folds, but less bezel and even the removal of the home button are distinct possibilities.
-If so the screen could grow, otherwise we’d expect a 5.7-inch screen again, but a 4K resolution isn’t out of the question.
+If so the screen is likely to grow, and pressure-sensitivity and a 4K resolution with HDR aren’t out of the question.

 Samsung Galaxy Note 8 design

-TechRadar’s take: A similar look, but perhaps slightly slimmer, or with less bezel.
+TechRadar’s take: A similar look to the Note 7, but perhaps slightly slimmer and with less bezel.

 - A dual-lens camera